Project Details

 Project identifier Deutsche Forschungsgemeinschaft (DFG) - Project number 431732981

 The ultimate goal of our project is to better understand the proximate mechanisms that brought about seeds during evolution.
-During the course of this work we want to clarify the molecular mechanisms, especially innovations in gene regulatory networks (GRN), that were involved in the origin of ovules and seeds.
-We will pursue our goal by studying the molecular developmental genetics of reproduction in the emerging model system Ceratopteris richardii.
-As a fern, C. richardii is a member of the monilophytes, which represent the closest living relatives of extant seed plants.
-Seed plants are comprised of angiosperms (flowering plants) and gymnosperms.
+During the course of this work we want to clarify the molecular mechanisms, especially innovations in gene regulatory networks, that were involved in the origin of ovules and seeds.
+We will pursue our goal by studying the molecular developmental genetics of reproduction in the fern model system Ceratopteris richardii.
+As a fern, C. richardii is a member of the monilophytes, which represent the closest living relatives of extant seed plants (flowering plants and gymnosperms).
 We will pursue our goal in two independent ways, a ‘targeted candidate gene approach’, and an ‘unbiased transcriptomic approach’.
-In the candidate gene approach we will first reconstruct improved phylogenies of MIKCC-type MADS-box genes of land plants.
-This way we will identify the genes in ferns which are the closest relatives to the genes that control ovule and seed development in seed plants.
-In parallel, we will establish genome editing in C. richardii employing CRISPR-Cas9.
-Using this method we will knockout the closest relatives of floral organ and seed identity genes, as identified using the phylogeny reconstructions, in C. richardii.
-The mutant phenotypes of the knockout plants will provide insights into the function of these genes in ferns and their potential role during the origin of the seed.
-In the transcriptomics approach we will first provide transcriptome data of several informative developmental stages of the C. richardii sporophyte.
-We will compare this data with those of diverse seed plants, including gymnosperms such as Norway spruce (Picea abies) and flowering plants such as Arabidopsis, tomato and rice.
-To better distinguish ancestral from derived character states, we will also include suitable transcriptomes of the bryophyte models Marchantia polymorpha and Physcomitrium patens into our comparisons.
-The data obtained by us and several other members of the research unit ICIPS will be used to develop models of gene regulatory networks that will enable us to identify critical changes in regulatory genes during the origin of the seed in evolution.
+In the candidate gene approach we study the function of six MIKCC-type MADS-box genes in C. richardii.
+Close relatives of these genes control crucial aspects of reproductive development in flowering plants, including ovule and seed development.
+We hypothesize that the MADS-box genes that we have chosen have related functions in C. richardii.
+To test our hypothesis, we will use methods of reverse genetics, harnessing methodology that we have established in the previous phase of the project.
+In one approach we will knockout these six genes, individually and in some combinations, employing the genome editing tools of CRISPR-Cas9.
+In a parallel approach we will overexpress the genes in C. richardii under the control of a strong promoter.
+The mutant phenotypes of both the knockout and overexpressing plants will provide complementary insights into the function of the six genes in ferns and their potential role during the origin of the seed.
+In addition, we will study the interaction of MADS-domain proteins from diverse land plant species, including C. richardii, with the transcriptional co-regulators LUG and SEU in an evolutionary context, employing Electrophoretic Mobility Shift Assays (EMSA).
+In the transcriptomics approach we will evaluate data about the differential expression of genes at several developmental stages throughout the life-cycle of C. richardii that we have gathered in the previous phase of the project.
+We will compare these data with those of diverse seed plants, mosses and liverworts.
+This analysis will allow us to identify differences in reproductive gene regulatory networks between major taxa of land plants.
+The recognized differences will then enable us to identify critical changes in regulatory genes during the origin of the seed in evolution.

 DFG Programme Research Units